The Genocide (part2)

 End of Young Turks

-Talat-Pasha, one of main designers of the Genocide, was assassinated in 1921 in Berlin by Soghomon Tehlirian.
+Talaat Pasha, one of the main architects of the Genocide, was assassinated in 1921 in Berlin by Soghomon Tehlirian.

-Gemal-Pasha was assassinated in 1922 in Tiflis by an Armenian Stephan Tzagikian.
+Jemal Pasha was assassinated in 1922 in Tiflis by Stephan Tzagikian and other Armenian avengers.

-Gemal Azmi, former governor of Trabzon and Beahaddin Shakir, one of the Genocide’s propagandists were both assassinated in 1922 in Berlin.
+Cemal Azmi (governor of Trebizond) and Behaeddin Shakir, one of the leading propagandists of extermination, were both assassinated in 1922 in Berlin.